California Schemin'

-California Schemin' is a 2025 musical biographical film directed by James McAvoy in his directional debut and starring Samuel Bottomley and Séamus McLean Ross as Scottish faux-American rap pairing Silibil N' Brains, Gavin Bain and Billy Boyd, and based on Bain’s autobiography Straight Outta Scotland.
+California Schemin' (stylized as California $chemin') is a 2025 biographical musical film directed by James McAvoy in his directorial debut.
+The film stars Samuel Bottomley and Séamus McLean Ross as Scottish faux-American rap pairing Silibil N' Brains, Gavin Bain and Billy Boyd, and is based on Bain's 2010 memoir California Schemin': How Two Lads from Scotland Conned the Music Industry.

-Synopsis
+California Schemin premiered at the Toronto International Film Festival on 6 September 2025.
+It was released theatrically in the United Kingdom by StudioCanal on 10 April 2026, and will be released by Magenta Light Studios in the United States on 9 October 2026.

+Plot

-The film tells the story of Silibil N' Brains, a rap duo who for three years pretended to be American in order to be taken seriously by the record industry and ended up touring with Eminem.
+The film tells the true story of Silibil N' Brains, a rap duo from Dundee who, for three years, pretended to be American in order to be taken seriously by the record industry.